floweethehub/thehub/support/docker/pos-cli/README.md

 address will be printed with a notification line.

-Currently notifications will be given when a transaction paying this transaction is seen enterning mempool (or present during startup in mempool).
+Currently notifications will be given when a transaction paying this transaction is seen entering mempool (or present in mempool during startup).

-Noticiations for transactions paying the addresses monitored that are being mined will be notified.
+Notifications for transactions paying the addresses monitored that are being mined will be notified.

 Notifications will be given when a double spend involving our transaction